 In addition to endogeneity (discussed above), the most obvious violations of the assumptions of (standard) linear mixed models are heteroscedasticity and non-normality of random effects (including the error term).
 Recent research has examined the robustness of estimation procedures based on (standard) linear mixed models to such model misspecifications.
 One obvious idea is to adjust linear mixed model estimates by robust variance estimation (Section 20.5.4).
-Now the purpose is not to account for clustering (the mixed model already does that), but to achieve robustness against heteroscedasticity and non-normal error distribution (Hox (2002), Section 11.2).
-It is known that estimates of regression coefficients are robust to misspecification of the random effects distribution (McCullagh et al (2008), Section 12.3), so variance adjustment may be all that is needed.
-Although robust variance estimation cannot guarantee against strong violations of model assumptions, they may constitute a substantial improvement, in particular for SEs of variance parameters (Verbeke and Lesaffre, 1997) and also may be used as a diagnostic tool (ie large differences between robust and model-based SEs are taken to indicate problems with model specification (Maas and Hox, 2004)).
+Now the purpose is not to account for clustering (the mixed model already does that), but to achieve robustness against heteroscedasticity and non-normal error distribution (Hox, 2002, Section 11.2).
+It is known that estimates of regression coefficients are robust to misspecification of the random effects distribution (McCullagh et al, 2008, Section 12.3), so variance adjustment may be all that is needed.
+Although robust variance estimation cannot guarantee against strong violations of model assumptions, they may constitute a substantial improvement, in particular for SEs of variance parameters (Verbeke & Lesaffre, 1997) and also may be used as a diagnostic tool (ie large differences between robust and model-based SEs are taken to indicate problems with model specification (Maas & Hox, 2004)).
 The robust standard errors are usually implemented to follow the hierarchical structure (clustered at the highest level), so their efficiency depends on a reasonable number of clusters (sample sizes are discussed in the next section).
-Adding robust standard errors to the linear mixed model analysis of Example 21.2 leads to moderate to strong changes in SEs (at most 15% changes in SE for fixed effects, except for a 54% increase for -dbp1c-; a doubling of the SE of the error variance but no impact on the group-level variance; results not shown).
-The strong increase for -dbp1cmay indicate model misspecification (previous examples demonstrated clear improvements in fit by adding random slopes for -dbp1c-).
-Generally speaking, the robust standard errors will give a more cautious analysis, at the cost of some loss of power.
-Non-parametric and semiparametric specifications of the random effects distribution have been studied but are not readily available in standard software and also have their drawbacks (McCullagh et al (2008), Section 12.4).
+Adding robust standard errors to the linear mixed model analysis of Example 21.2 leads to moderate increases in SEs (1%-21% for fixed effects, 11%-33% for variances; results not shown); the robust standard errors will give a more cautious analysis, at the cost of some loss of power.
+Non-parametric and semiparametric specifications of the random effects distribution have been studied but are not readily available in standard software and also have their drawbacks (McCullagh et al, 2008, Section 12.4).
 Bayesian modelling can incorporate other random effects distributions than the normal, eg a t-distribution (Chapter 24).

 One of the strong points of linear mixed models is that they allow heteroscedasticity to be built directly into the model.
 We have already seen that random slopes models are heteroscedastic (ie the variance depends on the predictors).
-Such modelling may be preferable to adjustments by robust standard errors because it provides extra information about the data that perhaps can lead to better understanding of the causal mechanisms and can also be used to obtain better predictions (Fitzmaurice et al (2004), Section 11.3).
+Such modelling may be preferable to adjustments by robust standard errors because it provides extra information about the data that perhaps can lead to better understanding of the causal mechanisms and can also be used to obtain better predictions (Fitzmaurice et al, 2004, Section 11.3).
 Direct modelling of heterogeneity of the lowest level variance is also possible within the multilevel framework and supported by many software implementations.
 It is recommended to compute descriptive statistics for the standardised residuals across the levels of all categorical predictors and to plot standardised residuals against quantitative predictors as part of routine model-checking.
 If some differences in variation appear, a heteroscedastic model may be explored.
-Example 21.11 illustrates the procedure in blood pressure example with the -tx- and -dbp1c- predictors.
+Example 21.11 illustrates the procedure in our SCC example and the predictor -heifer-.